Texas lawmakers consider major criminal justice changes in George Floyd’s name

 Other notable laws passed in recent years increased compensation for people who are wrongfully convicted of a crime and required prosecutors to open their files to defendants and keep records of evidence disclosed.

-In 2017, the Sandra Bland Act aimed to divert individuals with mental health or substance abuse issues away from jails like the Williamson County facility where the 28-year-old woman hanged herself — a death that drew international attention.
+In 2017, the Sandra Bland Act aimed to divert people with mental health or substance abuse issues away from jails such as the Williamson County facility where the 28-year-old woman hanged herself — a death that drew international attention.
 She’d been incarcerated just three days earlier after being pulled over for a traffic violation, and the bill sought to outlaw arrests for such stops.
 That language was quashed by strong pushback from law enforcement unions.

 Thompson expects a similar fight this year.
 The Combined Law Enforcement Associations of Texas has the package on a list of measures it opposes, and the Texas Municipal Police Association has issued a statement assuring members that “qualified immunity will NOT be included in any final legislation and will remain intact as a legal doctrine.”

-Yet she is hopeful that outrage over police misconduct can bring Democrats, Republicans and independents together.
-Since lawmakers only meet every other year, this will be their key opportunity to respond.
+Yet she is hopeful that outrage about police misconduct can bring Democrats, Republicans and independents together.
+Because lawmakers meet only every other year, this will be their key opportunity to respond.
 Gov. Greg Abbott (R) has not commented publicly on the proposal.

 “When you start dealing with police unions, they don’t want to change, but best practices are developed over time,” Thompson said in an interview.
 “The reason that we are having these fights is because society has tolerated it, and what I see is that people in society are beginning to see that this is something we should no longer tolerate.”

-While the George Floyd Act isn’t the only reform bill filed this session — a separate measure, the Mike Ramos Act, is named for an unarmed man fatally shot by an Austin police officer last April — it has garnered the most support.
-Dozens of nonprofit organizations have formed the Texas George Floyd Act Coalition, including Henson’s nonprofit organization, Just Liberty, which even has an ad airing on talk radio, rock and pop stations asking Texans to call their lawmakers and push for the act’s passage.
+Although the George Floyd Act isn’t the only reform bill filed this session — a separate measure, the Mike Ramos Act, is named for an unarmed man fatally shot by an Austin police officer in April — it has garnered the most support.
+Dozens of nonprofit organizations have formed the Texas George Floyd Act Coalition, including Henson’s group, Just Liberty, which has an ad airing on talk radio and rock and pop stations asking Texans to call their lawmakers to push for the act’s passage.

 “George Floyd died saying, ‘I can’t breathe.’
 Thousands marched, the cops took a knee.
 But talk is cheap — what does it mean if we don’t make it count today?” the spot says.